atourbah01/Event-Booking-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter event organisation and booking application based on dart makes use of firebase for data saving.

 A few resources to get you started if this is your first Flutter project: